-California has passed a new law which will make the state carbon-free by 2045.
+California has passed a new law that will make the state carbon-free by 2045.
 This is quite contrary to the course the rest of the US is taking, as President Trump does not believe in Global warming and opted out of the 2015 Paris climate deal.
 Remember that California (as of May 2018) is the 5th largest economy in the world, just surpassing the UK.

 Now you might say that 2045 is still quite far away, and changing by that date could be too late to save the planet.
 But we have to start somewhere and now, worldwide, there are many countries which are getting greener every year.